Poem Dedicated by Family Friend Poems to griefHaven. Donate.

 I often wonder if we'll meet one day, about the words we'll choose to say.

-I often wonder I must confess, makes us not meeting hurt more or less.
+I often wonder, I must confess, if us not meeting hurts more or less?

 I often wonder, I just can't resist, to think about the good times that you have missed.